bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- Partly Cloudy
+- Overcast
-- 58% humidity
+- 77% humidity
 - 15 mph wind
-- 52% cloud cover
+- 100% cloud cover
 - 52 AQI 🟨
 - About 2 inches of snow on the ground